ronkovic/nanobanana/README.md

 - Options for output filename, response path, timeouts, retries
 - Structured logging (text/JSON), file logging, log rotation
 - cURL traces for deep debugging

+> Security Note
+>
+> - This tool logs the presence of `GEMINI_API_KEY`.
+By default, it is masked in logs.
+> - If you pass `--show-api-key-full`, your API key will be printed in full.
+Use this option with extreme caution (avoid CI logs, shared terminals, recording screens).

 ## Requirements
 - macOS / zsh